balashev/spectro/docs/gui.rst

 Console
 -------
 It allows to input commands moslty concerned with GUI management.
-For the detailed descriptions see :ref:`console`
+For the detailed descriptions see :ref:`console`.

 Status bar
 ----------